Convert ODT to INI

 Q: What is an INI file?

 A: INI (Initialization) files are simple text-based configuration files that store settings in sections with key-value pairs.
 They originated in Windows but are now used across all platforms for application and system configuration.
+The format uses [SectionName] headers and key=value entries.

 Q: How is document content converted to INI?